biolab/orange3-bioinformatics/doc/widgets/volcano_plot.md

 Example
 -------
 From the GEO Data Sets widget, we select *Breast cancer and docetaxel treatment* (GDS360) with 14 treatment resistant and 10 treatment sensitive tumors.
 We select *Genes in rows* as output.
 Then we use the **Volcano plot** widget to select the most interesting genes.
 We observe the selected data subset in a **Data Table**.
-The table shows selected genes with the additional log2 (ratio) and -log10 (P_value) labels.
+The table shows selected genes with the additional log2 (ratio) and -log10 (P_value) columns.
+To visualize the difference in expression of each selected gene, we first transpose the data using **Transpose** widget and then use the **Box Plot** widget.
+This workflow can be accessed [here](https://download.biolab.si/download/files/workflows/orange/bioinformatics_volcano_plot.ows).

 ![](images/volcano_plot/Volcano-Plot-Example.png)